odmirajkar/Customer-Churn/readme.md

 ### Summary
-This is exploratory dtaa analysis project for cell2cell data set available on kaggel. in this project, I tried to answer few question regarding dataset and customer pattern for churn I have asked 7 basic questions and tried to get answer to those question using data sceience
+This is  data analysis project for cell2cell data set available on kaggel. in this project, I tried to answer few question regarding dataset and customer pattern for churn I have asked 7 basic questions and tried to get answer to those question using data sceience